poorlyordered/HomeSchool/testing/docs/test_performance_improvement_plan.md

    - Create a `__mocks__/supabase.ts` file with standardized mock implementations
    - Update existing tests to use the standardized mocks
+   - Create helper functions in `src/__tests__/helpers/supabaseTestHelpers.ts`
+   - Configure Jest to automatically mock Supabase

 2. **Fix Test Timeouts:**

    - Apply the successful fixes from BUG-003 to other test files
-   - Replace `userEvent` with `fireEvent` where appropriate
+   - Replace `userEvent` with `fireEvent` for synchronous event handling
-   - Implement proper timer mocking
+   - Implement proper timer mocking with `jest.useFakeTimers()`
+   - Remove unnecessary explicit timeouts
+   - Apply fixes to all component test files

 3. **Optimize Jest Configuration:**
    - Update jest.config.cjs with performance optimizations
-   - Add maxWorkers configuration
+   - Add `maxWorkers: '50%'` to limit parallel execution to half of available CPU cores
-   - Enable test caching
+   - Enable test caching with `cache: true` for faster subsequent test runs
+   - Verify configuration with `--showConfig` flag

 ### Phase 2: Test Structure Improvements (Sprint)